Trupti1509/Prediction-using-Supervised-ML/README.md

 Introduction

 In this project, we aim to predict the percentage of a student's performance based on the number of hours they study per day.
 To achieve this, we utilize a simple linear regression model implemented in Python, specifically using Google Colab as our development environment.
-This README provides an overview of the project and how it was executed.

 Project Goal